nivram76/Clearcell-game/README.md

 # Clearcell-game
-Very basic game, where you have to click cells and similar colored touching either diagonally, vertically, or horizontally.
+Simplified candy crush game, where you score by destroying color-connected cells touching either diagonally, vertically, or horizontally.